myzlab/k-search-v2-docs/docs/select-statement/group-by/group-by.md

 ## Definition

-The `groupBy` method allows you to add a `GROUP BY` clause to the query.
+The `groupBy` method allows you to add the `GROUP BY` clause to the query.

 The only one method available to use this functionality is: